Chymyst/chymyst-core/docs/chymyst07.md

 When the weight of a partial result is equal to 1, that result is actually the total final result of the entire computation tree.
 In this way we can easily detect the termination of the entire task.

-Thus `Counter` must be a numerical data type that performs exact fractional arithmetic.
+Thus, `Counter` must be a numerical data type that performs exact fractional arithmetic.
 For the present computation, we do not actually need a full implementation of fractional arithmetic;
 we only need to be able to add two fractions, to divide a fraction by an integer, and to compare fractions with `1`.

-Assuming that this data type is available as `SimpleFraction`, we can write this code for the "fork/join" procedure:
+Assuming that this data type is available as `SimpleFraction`, we can write the "fork/join" procedure:

 ```scala
 def doForkJoin[R, T](init: T, fork: T ⇒ Either[List[T], R], done: M[R]): Unit = {